damburgey/handlebrake/README.md

 * Scan the target video files for each job, and gather the metadata
 * Compare the Source & Target metadata for validation on Video Stream, Duration, Auto & Subtitle track counts.
 * Remove the source file (if all validations are a success, and I provide the -RemoveSource flag)
+* After the first, and each susbequent job, measure the average encode duration, and use that along with the # of remaining jobs in queue to estimate time remaining for all jobs

+Note:  Because HandBrakeCLI is 'noisy' and emits progress to stdout and log info to stderr.
+All jobs run in a background, and are logged and monitored for success.
+This allowed the main script session to be much cleaner and provide working progress bars.

+This allowed the main Progress Bar

 ## Getting Started
 Please read the Default Configuration and understand the assumptions before you accept the values for your use case